Fujifilm X-E2S vs Nikon D5300

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Longer lasting: Gets more shots (600 versus 350) out of a single battery charge.

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-E2S emerges as the winner of the contest (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-E2S comes out slightly ahead of the D5300 (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-E2S and the Nikon D5300 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the X-E2S or the D5300.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.